Contest a Citation

 WHAT TO DO

-Submit your citation protest online.
+Submit or check status of a protest online.
 You will be able to upload photos, receipts or any other evidence to support your protest.

 You may also submit your protest by mail.
 Complete the Protest Form and mail to:

 SFMTA Customer Service Center

 Once your protest is received, your citation is placed on hold.
 Reviews are processed within 45 days.

 Late penalties will not be assessed unless your protest is denied and you fail to pay in a timely manner.
 No further action is required until you receive a decision letter via U.S. mail.
 Please ensure that your vehicle registration is updated to your current mailing address to ensure that you receive all correspondence associated with this citation.